 The sexual history of either party will not be referenced during the hearing to prove character or reputation.
-Questions and evidence about the reporting party's sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the reporting party's prior sexual behavior are offered to prove that someone other than the responding party committed the alleged conduct, or if the questions and evidence concern specific incidents of the reporting party's prior sexual behavior with respect to the responding party and are offered to prove consent.
+Questions and evidence about the Reporting Party's sexual predisposition or prior sexual behavior are not relevant unless such question(s) and evidence about the Reporting Party's prior sexual behavior are offered to prove that someone other than the Responding Party committed the alleged conduct, or if the question(s) and evidence concern specific incidents of the Reporting Party's prior sexual behavior with respect to the Responding Party and are offered to prove consent.
 (These are referred to as rape-shield protections.)

-Records with a legally-recognized privileged, such as medical treatment records, may not be used during the hearing unless the individual or entity holding the privilege waives the privilege.
-Any waiver must be in writing and should be executed at least 48 hours in advance of the hearing.

-The standard of proof for determining whether the responding party violated the Code of Conduct for all hearings is preponderance of evidence.
-If the responding party is found responsible, the Director of Community Standards shall determine the respondent's sanction(s) and the measures designed to restore or preserve the complainant's equal access to the College's education program or activity.
+Records with a legally recognized privilege, such as medical treatment records, may not be used during the hearing unless the individual or entity holding the privilege waives the privilege.
+Any waiver must be in writing and should be executed at least two (2) business days in advance of the hearing.
+The standard of proof for all determinations regarding whether the Responding Party violated the respective policy is the preponderance of evidence standard.
+If the Responding Party is found responsible, the Director of Community Standards (students), Sr. Associate Vice President for Human Resources and applicable Division Head (employees) or designee shall determine the Respondent's sanction(s) and, in conjunction with the Title IX Coordinator, the remedial measures designed to restore or preserve the complainant's equal access to the College's education program or activity.

-The parties simultaneously will be provided with an Outcome Letter that includes the following information:
+Following a determination, the parties will simultaneously be provided with an Outcome Letter that includes the following information: